 Alas, Governor Bush can’t say it because he himself doesn’t understand the point.
 That’s the mess we find ourselves in.
 It doesn’t get any more basic that this, folks: Government can spend your money or it can let you keep it.
-The first option is called “spending,” the second “tax cutting.”
+The first option is called “taxing and spending,” the second “tax abstention.”
 The categories logically cannot overlap.
 Government either takes that hard-won dollar out of your pocket or it doesn’t.

 That’s not what happens in Al Gore’s world.
 For the veep, when the government abstains from taking a dollar from you, that is a form of spending, which competes with all other possible forms of spending.
 It may well decide that there are better uses for that dollar.
 Gore thinks there are plenty of uses better than whatever purpose to which you would dedicate that dollar.
 Indeed, his running mate, Sen. Joseph Lieberman, said that “spending” the money on a tax cut would “be a waste of that money.”
 In his own debate with GOP vice presidential candidate Dick Cheney, Lieberman said the wealthy shouldn’t get a tax cut because “they don’t need it.”
 If only Cheney had turned to him and said, “When did this country enshrine Marx’s principle ‘to each according to his need’”?
 (Actually, the answer is: “Long ago.”)
 I guess that would have been criticized in the media as a mean-spirited attack.